Skip to main content

 2. AI Studio-Engine: It is the backend of AI Studio.
 It uses a relational database as the data store.

 6. Chatbot Web Service: It manages chat discussions, conversation state, etc. It maintains a record of each chat conversation using a relational data store.
 Additionally, it interacts with AI Studio to talk with the underlying NLU and KM projects.
-Both the chatbot web service and the channel connection service can be deployed separately.
-The endpoints of both of these services must be configured in a Cognibot project for this reason.
-However, while setting up an on-premise installation of AI Studio, we would deploy both of them as a single service because doing so is convenient for development.
-This single combined service will be referred to as a cognibot web service in the sections that follow.

 On-premise Deployment